circus-tent/circus/docs/source/circushttpd.rst

 Circus comes with a Web Console that can be used to manage the system.

-The Web Console will let you:
+The Web Console lets you:

 * Connect to any running Circus system
 * Watch the processes CPU and Memory usage in real-time
 * Add or kill processes
-* Add a new watcher
+* Add new watchers

 .. note::